rpuntaie/blog/information_time_energy.rst

 With just one variable information and time are synonyms and energy is just 1 or has no meaning.

+When comparing to another variable, information implies energy and energy implies information.
 The comparison is often just a thing of our mind.
-The physical motivation for energy comes when the selections of one variable matters with respect to the selections of another variable.
+The physical motivation for energy comes, when the selections of one variable matters with respect to the selections of another variable.
 The other variable is called time to distinguish it from the first variable,